 the faculty member teaches a minimum of two classes per academic year

-the faculty member continues to demonstrate significant professional contributions in his or her field
+the faculty member continues to demonstrate significant professional contributions in their field

 the faculty member continues to participate in University committees and other University Service contributions

 The faculty member shall normally have the same six-year probationary period as required for other tenure-track faculty.
-However, he or she may request to extend the probationary period.
+However, they may request to extend the probationary period.
 If such a request is approved by the Department Personnel Committee, the Department Chair, the College Dean and the Provost, this change shall be specified in the letter of appointment to the administrative or professional position.

 Persons serving in administrative or professional positions without a prior tenure-track appointment cannot acquire tenure without relinquishing their administrative assignments and assuming full-time tenure-track faculty status providing that an appropriate tenure-track position is available and that the appointment is approved in the same manner as are all other initial appointments.
 Years of service as a full-time administrative or professional faculty member shall not be counted as part of the probationary period.
 Administrators with appropriate qualifications, should their administrative assignments be terminated, may be assigned full-time teaching duties on a temporary basis with appropriate adjustments in salary and with the approval of the Department Personnel Committee and the Department Chair of the department to which the individuals would be assigned.